etran04/FollowMeAudio/README.md

 **Q. I got error "PCH was compiled with module cache path".
 How do I fix it?**

 My solution is to delete the 'Derived Data' project in the folder, and do a fresh clean build, then compile.

+**Q. How is a beacon paired to a speaker?**

+Great question.
+When a user clicks on "Pair beacon" they are taken to a list of all available speakers on the network.
+When they click on the speaker, the app takes the speaker's name and stores it in a temporary dictionary of speaker names to a beacon item.

 ##TO DO LIST
 - Implement Levenberg-Marquardt to smooth out RSSI values for volume control based on actual distance